Noxcrew/mcchampionship-api/README.md

 ## Issues and feedback

-Should you encounter any issues while using the API, or have any feedback you wish to share, please create an [issue](https://github.com/Noxcrew/mcc-event-api/issues) and we will get back to you as soon as possible.
+Should you encounter any issues while using the API, please create an [issue](https://github.com/Noxcrew/mcc-event-api/issues) and we will get back to you as soon as possible.
+For questions and feedback, please use the [discussions tab](https://github.com/Noxcrew/mcchampionship-api/discussions).

+We will not be accepting Pull Requests in this repository.